 Lake Tahoe is a year round destination, but this itinerary works best after the ski season ends, usually around early May.
 Summer is the ideal time for biking, hiking, and other warm-weather activities in the Tahoe area.

 For a girls-only weekend, the Lake Tahoe Autumn Food and Wine Festival, in early September, is a winner, with free outdoor cooking demonstrations, wine tastings, and talks—and it's all outside, set against the mountainous backdrop at the Village at Northstar.
 Foodies are flocking in increasing numbers to Tahoe South Restaurant Week, which happens in mid-January.

 How to Get There

-By bus/train: Amtrak runs a combined bus/train service from several pickup points in San Francisco (with a stop in Emeryville, Calif.) to South Lake Tahoe and also to Truckee (where you'll have to catch local transit, also known as TART, though its service isn't frequent).
-Depending on the route, the entire trip can take between 6-7 hours.
+By bus/train: Amtrak runs a combined bus/train service from several pickup points in San Francisco (with a stop in Emeryville, California) to South Lake Tahoe and also to Truckee (where you'll have to catch local transit, also known as TART, though its service isn't frequent).
+Depending on the route, the entire trip can take 6-7 hours.

 - $21 & up -- Car Rentals across the USA, Save $15 Sixt Rent a Car